Memories.

 On leaving school I had no real idea what I wanted to be, for Fortunately Bill Kok the deputy Head Master at PE had persuaded me to do my A levels and not my M levels.
 In my final year of school we did a Geography project, monitoring traffic flow into the central Salisbury area.
 That started my interest in Town Planning, and I was the only school boy who attended a 5 evening Town Planning conference at Ranch House College in 1971.
 That resulted in me being approached by Mr Whittle the Chief Town planning Officer of Rhodesia to join their cadetship scheme.
 So a day or two after finishing my final A level exam I started with the Town and Regional Planning office on the 4th Floor of Robinson House on the corner of Union and Angwa Street.
 The rest of my classmates went off to Varsity to take up their chosen careers.
 Keith Brown as Anglo American scholarship Civil Engineer (UCT), Mike Gibbons as an Accountant (UCT), Keith Rose an architect (Durban Uni) Mike Deall to do agriculture (Pmb Varsity), Peter Young second attempt at 1st year (Pmb Varsity) Peter Young and Mervyn Upton had tried 1st year at Rhodes Varsity in 1970.
 Derek Robinson was off becoming a commercial pilot.

 So I was left with a much-diminished crowd of Smutty, Pixie and myself.
 We managed to engage in a very active social life.
 Brian had just returned from his National Service in the army engineers, and had got a brand new Peugeot 404 for his 21st present.
 He was working at Pearl assurance, so he gave me a lift to work.
 We listened to his 8-track tape deck and parked outside the Rainbow movie theatre.
 We went swimming at the Les Brown (Town) Pool or went to Herbie Gibbons (no relative) Gym.
 Every Friday started at Bretts Nightclub 6 o clock cabaret.
 Of course during Varsity holidays the party was really on.
 We ended up running with a crowd of Girls High school girls including; Wendy Fried, Georgina Demarais (now Basset), Sue Mill, Debbie Harris, Linda Rosenberg (now Mrs Brian Gibbons).
 Sue Robinson, Sue Robertson, and Shirley Hazlehurst amongst others.
+I also played hockey for ld Hararians second XI with notables as Brian davidson and frankie Hodder.

 Well the year of 1971 ended with me not being offered a Rhodesian Government TRP cadetship but only a Government bursary or a City of Salisbury bursary.
 As the City of Salisbury bursary was as opposed to I went off to wits Varsity to study for a B.SC (TRP).
 The previous batch of TRP cadets had done more partying at Wits than studying so the scheme was severely downscaled with only Geoff Underwood (ex Churchill) being awarded a cadetship.